Venue: Council Chamber, District Offices, College Heath Road, Mildenhall, Suffolk, IP28 7EY

 Any Member who is substituting for another Member should so indicate, together with the name of the relevant absent Member.

-5) Councillor Dawn Dicker for Councillor Paul Hopfensperger.
+Councillor Dawn Dicker for substituting for Councillor Paul Hopfensperger.

 Apologies for Absence

-Apologies for absence were received from Councillors Tony Brown, Terry Clements, Diane Hind, Paul Hopfensperger, Lisa Ingwall King and Richard Rout.
+Apologies for absence were received from Councillors Simon Brown, Simon Cole and Paul Hopfensperger.

-To confirm the minutes of the meeting held on 13 June 2019 (copy attached).
+To confirm the minutes of the meetings held on 9 January 2020 and 23 January 2020 (copies attached).

-The minutes of the meeting held on 13 June 2019 were confirmed as a correct record and signed by the Chair.
+The minutes of the meetings held on 9 January 2020 and 23 January 2020 were confirmed as correct records and signed by the Chair.